 - 1/2 bay leaf

 - 1/2 teaspoon cracked black pepper

 - For the Glaze:

 - 1/2 cup orange marmalade

 Remove the goose from the brine and discard the brine.
-Pat dry.
+Pat the goose dry.

-Meanwhile, combine orange juice, marmalade, and wine or champagne in a saucepan; bring to a simmer then remove from heat.
+Meanwhile, make the glaze.
+Combine orange juice, marmalade, and wine or champagne in a saucepan.
+Bring to a simmer then remove from heat.

 Remove the goose from the oven and carefully pour off the fat.
 Reduce heat to 325 degrees and continue roasting the goose for about 20 minutes per pound, brushing lightly with orange-wine mixture about every 30 to 40 minutes.

 Goose juices should run clear when the thigh is pierced with a sharp knife.
 A meat thermometer inserted in the meat of the thigh should register about 180 F.